Built-ins

 canvas.

-function is a shorthand of the gridn
+The grid function is a shorthand of the gridn function with the

-and "hsl(0deg 100% 0% / 50%)"
+arguments 10 and "hsl(0deg 100% 0% / 50%)", see

-.
+gridn.
 It is roughly equivalent to the following Evy code.
 However, the current color, cursor

-position, and line width are not affected by the built-in grid
+position, and line width are not affected by the built-in grid function.

 color "hsl(0deg 100% 0% / 50%)"